jschneier/django-storages/docs/backends/gcloud.rst

   default: ``False``

   Generate signed urls using the IAM Sign Blob API which doesn't require a service account private key file to be present in the env.
-  Set this setting to ``True`` if storing private key file isn't viable and would rather generate signed urls using an API.
+  Set this setting to ``True`` if storing private key file isn't viable and you would rather generate signed urls using the IAM Sign Blob API.

 ``sa_email`` or ``GS_SA_EMAIL``